copperdogma/matter-skull-switch/scratchpad.md

 - None currently for this specific task.

 ### Decisions Made
+- LED indicator will use GPIO 5 (default) which is on the same side as the PIR sensor (GPIO 4).
+- LED will be dim when the device is on (no motion) and bright blinking when motion is detected.
 - The `PIROccupiedToUnoccupiedDelay` attribute will be made writable and non-volatile.
 - Default delay will be set to 15 minutes (900 seconds). **Decision Rationale:** This value balances user convenience (especially for garage-like spaces where someone might be still for periods) and energy savings, and aligns with common industry practices.
 It remains configurable via Matter for future adjustments if needed, even if not directly exposed in all controller UIs like Apple Home.
 - Apple Home does not currently offer a direct UI control for `PIROccupiedToUnoccupiedDelay`, but the attribute is supported by the Matter OccupancySensing cluster specification.